streamingfast/firehose-docs/firehose-setup/ethereum/installation.md

 StreamingFast provides support for various Ethereum-compatible blockchains ready to use with Firehose.
 The overall setup and installation process is very similar across the different Ethereum-compatible blockchains.

-Every Ethereum-compatible blockchain has specific requirements and other differences that should be taken into consideration before rolling out a production Firehose solution.&#x20;
+Every Ethereum-compatible blockchain has specific requirements and other differences that should be taken into consideration before rolling out a production Firehose solution.

 {% hint style="warning" %}
 **Important**_: Each blockchain has specific requirements for processing power, RAM, available disk space, and write speed that need to be considered._